BilalBoudjema/Resume_Analysis_in-_ecruitment/README.md

    cd cv-analysis-expert-system
    ```

-2. Ensure you have Rstudio installed.
+2. Ensure you have Prolog installed.
 3. Load the file
 4. Run the file